-I always had a skewed perception of this store, so never shopped there.
+I once had a skewed perception of this store, so I never shopped there.
 But that changed back in the summer of 2011, when I hosted an ice cream party and bought everything on my shopping list at Aldi.
 I was pleasantly surprised by what they had to offer.
 The prices – oh boy – the prices!
 They beat just about everyone around on nearly everything.

 Since I’ve switched to Aldi, we’ve tried many items and have found out which are the best bargains (and which we can take a pass on).
-It amazes me how far my $50 can go there vs. what little I can get the same amount at my local grocery store.
+It amazes me how far $50 goes at Aldi, versus the little I can get for the same amount at another grocery store.

 - How to Cut Your Grocery Bill in Half

 - The Money-Saving Secrets Stores Don’t Tell You

-My family and I now have our “Aldi Staples” which are the items we get only there and nowhere else.
-I stock up when I hit the store because I know that my money will go further and my family will actually eat the items we buy!
+My family and I now have our “Aldi staples,” which are the items we get only there and nowhere else.
+I stock up when I hit the store because I know my money will go further and my family will actually eat the food we buy!

 You can find some great deals on produce, but you need to look at it carefully.
-There are times when it is a bit less than fresh, so you will want to pass.
+There are times when it’s a bit less than fresh, so you’ll want to take a pass.
 Thankfully, most items are ripe and ready to take home.
 Here are the items that are always on my Aldi grocery shopping list:

 - Baby carrots